 So, if you’re going to an audition in the near future you will hopefully have some new tools in you preparation and performance arsenal!

-If you are looking for singing workshops and and singing lessons in London, City Academy offers singing courses across a range of levels; from beginners through to specialised genres and songwriting.
+If you are looking for singing workshops and and singing lessons in London, City Academy offers singing courses across a range of levels; from beginners through to advanced and songwriting.